BugBusterSWE/userManual/README.md

 ![MaasLogo](https://raw.githubusercontent.com/BugBusterSWE/userManual/master/img/logo.png)

-# MaaS user manual
+# MaaS user manual version 1.00

-Enjoy our user manual!
-You can file multiple versions (for example PDF or eBook) here: https://www.gitbook.com/book/bugbusterswe/usermanual/details
+This document is the User Manual for the MAAP system.